cbruyndoncx/crewAI-xls/README.md

 # CrewAI excel xls template runner

 ## Intro
-This repository contains code to load crewAI configuration usin gq Grqdio UI from excel xls and generate the python code for a crew-job combination.
+This repository contains code to load CrewAI configuration using Gradio UI from Excel xls and generate the Python code for a crew-job combination.
 A job is a sequence of tasks.
 The source of the crews is defined in the xls.
 It allows for quick prototyping and iterations without having to edit code, There is a set of basic agents which have tools defined.
 This is only a subset of what currently is available through crewai tools.